Hyperviscosity - newborn

 The excess RBCs block the flow of blood in the smallest blood vessels.
 This leads to tissue death from lack of oxygen.
 This blocked blood flow can affect all organs, such as the kidneys, lungs, and brain.

-Infants with hyperviscosity may develop feeding problems, cyanosis, low blood sugar, jaundice, and other problems.
+Infants with hyperviscosity may develop feeding problems, cyanosis, low blood sugar

 Symptoms